-

 Whale. 信阳毛尖, pinyin xìnyáng máojiān

-Origin: Xinyang City (Chinese: 信阳, pinyin: xìnyáng), Henan Province (Chinese: 河南, pinyin: hénán).
+Origin: Xinyang (Chinese: 信阳, pinyin: xìnyáng), Henan Province (Chinese: 河南, pinyin: hénán).

-Traditional green tea from Henan.
+A traditional green tea from Henan.
 It was ranked among the top ten teas in China in 1959.
-After that, it received a consistently high domestic demand in China.
-In 1990, Maojian won the gold medal in the National Quality Award, in 1999 it won gold in the Kunming International Exhibition, and in 2007 it won the World Japanese Green Tea Conference, also winning the gold award.
+Since then, it has enjoyed consistently high domestic demand.
+In 1990, Maojian won a gold medal in the National Quality Award, in 1999 it took gold at the Kunming International Tea Exhibition, and in 2007 it won the World Japanese Green Tea Conference, also taking gold.

-Tea has been cultivated in the Xinyang area since ancient times.
-The earliest records date back to the Eastern Zhou period (722 BC to 481 BC).
+Tea has been cultivated in the Xinyang region since ancient times.
+The earliest references date back to the Eastern Zhou period (722 BCE to 481 BCE).
 During the Tang Dynasty, local tea was produced in abundance.
-The famous explorer Lu Yu included the Yiyang area (Chinese: 义阳郡; now Xinyang) among the eight tea-producing areas in Henan.
+The renowned explorer Lu Yu included the Yiyang region (Chinese: 义阳郡; now Xinyang) among the eight tea-producing areas in Henan.

-Nowadays, the Maojian variety is also produced in other provinces of China.
-Also on the market you can find a variety of tea leaf shapes (peaks or twisted) and tea leaf categories (by percentage of buds).
+Today, Maojian tea is also produced in other provinces of China.
+Markets also offer a variety of leaf shapes (spiked or twisted) and leaf grades (based on the percentage of buds).

 Appearance, aroma and taste

-The leaves are thin and dense, slightly dark green, spirally twisted.
+The leaves are thin and dense, slightly dark green, and spirally twisted.
 The aroma is bright and fresh, reminiscent of Chinese chestnut.
-The infusion is light green, transparent.
-The taste has deep herbal and soft floral notes.
+The infusion is light green and clear.
+The taste reveals deep herbal and soft floral notes.

-Approximate pronunciation in Putonghua is "Maojen".
-There are different forms of writing the name: Xin yang mao jian, Mao jen.
+The approximate pronunciation in Mandarin is "Maojen."
+Various spellings of the name are found: Xin yang mao jian, Mao jen.

 |